GenesisFR/HowToBecomeGoodAtShooters/README.md

 - defensive tool meant for area denial and flushing mobs out of cover
 - should be deployed close to you or at strategic locations to prevent mobs from pushing
 - effective against suicide drones due to their low HP
-- counts as explosive damage
+- the initial damage counts as explosive damage, yet doesn't scale with explosive damage
-- initial damage and ticks affected by DTA
+- the initial damage and ticks are affected by DTA/DTH

 #### Pulse